 VINEYARD WIND 1 OFFSHORE WIND FARM

-Vineyard Wind, our first offshore wind farm in the United States
+Vineyard Wind 1, our first offshore wind farm in the United States

-Iberdrola, through Avangrid Renewables, a subsidiary of Avangrid Inc.(*), will take part in the development of a large-scale offshore wind farm off the coast of the state of Massachusetts, United States.
-Vineyard Wind will have a capacity of 800 megawatts (MW), with which it will be able to meet the energy needs of 1 million homes.
+Iberdrola, through Avangrid Renewables, will take part in the development of a large-scale offshore wind farm off the coast of the state of Massachusetts, United States.
+Vineyard Wind 1 will have a capacity of 800 MW, which will be able to meet the energy needs of one million homes.

 Off the coast of the state of